How Weather Affects Your Walk: Temperature, Wind, and Humidity Explained

 How Humidity Affects Your Body

-- Low humidity (below 40%): Sweat evaporates quickly.
+- Low humidity (below 40%): sweat evaporates quickly.
 Cooling is efficient.
 You feel dry.

-- Moderate humidity (40-60%): Sweat evaporates at a reasonable rate.
+- Moderate humidity (40-60%): sweat evaporates at a reasonable rate.
 Comfortable for most.

-The Dew Point: A Better Metric
+The Dew Point: A Better Number

-| Dew Point | Comfort Level | |-----------|--------------| | Below 50°F | Dry, very comfortable | | 50-60°F | Comfortable | | 60-65°F | Starting to feel sticky | | 65-70°F | Uncomfortable — oppressive moisture | | Above 70°F | Miserable — limit outdoor exertion |
+| Dew Point | Comfort Level | |-----------|--------------| | Below 50°F | Dry, very comfortable | | 50-60°F | Comfortable | | 60-65°F | Starting to feel sticky | | 65-70°F | Uncomfortable — heavy, oppressive air | | Above 70°F | Miserable — keep outdoor time short |

 Precipitation: The Binary Factor